tomas-fryza/vhdl-course/Labs/02-ise/README.md

 1. Follow the [Linux](https://github.com/tomas-fryza/Digital-electronics-1/wiki) or [Windows](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html) instructions and install ISE 14.7 on your computer.

-2. Create a new project, define, and simulate a 2-to-4 decoder in VHDL.
+2. Create a new project, define, and simulate a 2-to-4 decoder in VHDL (its structure was mentioned in Lab 1).

 3. Complete your `README.md` file with screenshot from the simulation(s).